-Abbas Milani is the Director of the Hamid and Christina Moghadam Program in Iranian Studies, Adjunct Professor at the Center on Democracy, Development and Rule of Law, and co-director of the Iran Democracy Project and a research fellow at the Hoover Institution.
+Abbas Milani is the Director of the Hamid and Christina Moghadam Program in Iranian Studies, an Adjunct Professor, and co-director of the Iran Democracy Project and a research fellow at the Hoover Institution.
 His expertise is U.S.-Iran relations as well as Iranian cultural, political, and security issues.
 Milani is the author of Modernity and Its Foes in Iran (Gardon Press, 1998); The Persian Sphinx: Amir Abbas Hoveyda and the Riddle of the Iranian Revolution (Mage, 2000); Lost Wisdom: Rethinking Persian Modernity in Iran in English (Mage 2004) and Persian (Ketob Corp.
 2004); Tales of Two Cities: A Persian Memoir (Mage, 2006); The Myth of the Great Satan (Hoover Institution Press, 2010); The Shah (Palgrave MacMillan, 2011), his own Persian version of the book has also been published inside and outside Iran.
-Culture and Politics in Contemporary Iran (Lynne Rienner, 2015) is his most recent book, co-edited with Larry Diamond.
+Culture and Politics in Contemporary Iran (Lynne Rienner, 2015) was co-edited with Larry Diamond.
+Most recently, Milani edited and wrote the introduction for A Window into Modern Iran: The Ardeshir Zahedi Papers at the Hoover Institution Library & Archives (Hoover Institution Press, 2019) and, in Persian, Saidi and Humanism (Zemestan, Tehran, 2019) with Maryam Mirzadeh.
 Milani has also translated numerous books and articles into Persian and English.
 He has published more than 200 essays and book reviews in journals and papers.